-In recent years, a number of ministers have expressed concern about the fact that there are few suitable places of spiritual learning in the United Kingdom.
-Through the gracious providence of God and the inward leading of his Spirit, they have been meeting together prayerfully to explore the possibility of establishing a theological seminary in Salisbury.
-Their hopes have now been realised, although they continue to recognise their total dependence upon God for guidance, provision and blessing.
-They look to him to prosper this seminary and to equip men, called by him, for the work of the ministry.
+In recent years, a number of ministers expressed concern about the fact that there were few suitable places of spiritual learning in the United Kingdom.
+Through the gracious providence of God and the inward leading of his Spirit, they met together prayerfully to explore the possibility of establishing a theological seminary in Salisbury.
+Their hopes now realised, they continue to recognise their total dependence upon God for guidance, provision and blessing, looking to him to prosper this seminary and to equip men, called by him, for the work of the ministry.